 This study presents the first proglacial lake inventory in Sweden, with a total of 108 proglacial lakes (covering 4.767 +/- 0.377 km2 in total in 2014) across Arctic Sweden.
-This is a substantial area of water and whilst depths are largely unknown, these lakes are a substantial store of water in many catchments.
+Whilst this area of water is relatively modest (the neighbouring lake Tornetrask is 332 km2; Vogel et al., 2016) and depths are largely unknown, the locations of these lakes in the upper reaches of catchments makes them an important part of the hydrological system, particularly for maintaining summer base flow levels.
 The inventory therefore provides an important dataset, particularly as these lakes (most <0.1km2) were previously not included in the GLWD (minimum lake size 0.1km2) and largely unmonitored (except lake Tarfala; Kirchner et al., 2021) and relatively little is known about their role in local hydrological systems (Birkett et al., 1995).
 It is therefore salient to also analyse the spatial extent and distribution of non-ice contact proglacial lakes, as they can be an important store of freshwater (Farinotti et al., 2016).
-Furthermore, given the presence of discontinuous permafrost in the region (below ~1,200 m) the presence and persistence of lakes in the proglacial area need to be monitored carefully, as they may be fed from ground ice and thaw of permafrost in glacier forefields (Christiansen et al., 2010; Kneisel, 2010).
+Furthermore, given the presence of discontinuous permafrost in the region (below ~1,200 m) the appearance and persistence of lakes in the proglacial area needs to be monitored carefully, as they may be fed from ground ice and thaw of permafrost in glacier forefields (Christiansen et al., 2010; Kneisel, 2010).
 This is particularly pertinent given the increase in heatwaves in Arctic Scandinavia since 2000, so even the smallest of proglacial lakes should be carefully monitored to assess whether they have originated from melt of ground ice (Sinclair et al., 2018; Dye et al., 2021).
 The increased availability of high resolution (<10 m) satellite imagery means that these processes can be monitored more carefully and relationship with climatic events be more accurately constrained.

 Critically, it cannot be assumed that proglacial lakes will store water where a glacier has disappeared, as not all glaciers form proglacial lakes.
 The subglacial erosion rates and prominence of terminal moraines will dictate whether a substantial basin for a lake forms, as well as permeability of the substrate and input/output rates determining how long water may be stored in any basin.
 A substantial proportion (29.4%) of the 255 glaciers in Arctic Sweden had proglacial lakes in the forefield, thereby suggesting a relatively high proportion of glaciers may have been affected by contact with proglacial lakes during their recession/evolution.
 Indeed, 42% of these lakes were observed to be visibly in contact with a glacier terminus on 2014 and therefore had the potential to directly influence processes of mass loss where they were in contact with a glacier (Carrivick and Tweed, 2013).
 Furthermore, the diversity in glaciers across the study area and recent climatic events make it a valuable region for exploring the relationship with their spatial extent and proglacial lakes.
 Therefore, improving the understanding of where these lakes are likely to form as glaciers retreat, as well as facilitating further studies into how proglacial lake thermal regimes respond to changes in climate (Dye et al., 2021).